SuperOfficeDocs/superoffice-docs/docs/developer-portal/app-store/images-and-videos.md

 ## Screenshots

-We encourage you to include meaningful screenshots from the application interface.
+We encourage you to include beautiful and meaningful screenshots from the application interface.
 They should have descriptive **file names** because they are displayed as captions.

 > [!TIP]
 > If you want screenshots shown in a specific order, add numbering to the file names.